That’s right, you didn’t misread; here we have one thousand random and interesting facts about literally everything you could think of!

 The quietest room in the world in Minnesota is measured in negative decibels – so quiet that you can hear your own heartbeat and your bones moving.

 “Tsundoku” is a Japanese word for the habit of buying too many books, letting them pile up in your house, and never reading them.

-The Guinness World Record for the time longest spend searching for the Loch Ness Monster, is held by Steve Feltham who camped at Loch Ness for 25 years.
+The Guinness World Record for the longest time spent searching for the Loch Ness Monster is held by Steve Feltham, who camped at Loch Ness for 25 years.

 Brain fibers lose 10% of their total length every decade.
 They can shrink even more so under acute stress.

 Chewing gum boosts mental proficiency and is considered a better test aid than caffeine – but nobody knows why.

 Per capita, the happiest countries in the world also rank highest in terms of consumers of antidepressants.

 Even though Irish is the official language of Ireland, Polish is more widely spoken.

 There’s a bar in Yukon that serves a “Sourtoe cocktail.”
 It consists of a shot of whisky with a human toe floating in the glass.
 An estimated 60,000 people have had it.

 The Stockholm archipelago has more islands than the Pacific Ocean, at around 30,000.